cylc/cylc-doc/src/user-guide/running-suites.rst

            abort on timeout = True

-.. _SuiteStatePolling:
+.. _WorkflowStatePolling:

-Triggering Off Of Tasks In Other Suites
+Triggering Off Of Tasks In Other Workflows
 ---------------------------------------

 .. note::